Isaac-PM/fast-debian-mirror-selector/README.md

 ```
 <center><img   src="https://i.imgur.com/yFeyfFz.png"   width=""   height=""   /></center>

-For selecting the countries that would like to be teste, the user needs to type the numbers of the countries, separated by commas, and press enter.
-For example, if the user wants to test the mirrors in the Albania and Algeria, they would type `1, 2` and press enter.
+For selecting the countries that would like to be tested, the user needs to type the numbers of the countries, separated by commas, and press enter.
+For example, if the user wants to test the mirrors in the Albania and Algeria, they would type `2, 3` and press enter.

 <center><img   src="https://i.imgur.com/InbKgRm.png"   width=""   height=""   /></center>